jewel/clearskies/protocol/database.md

 connection.

 In order to facilitate this, each peer keeps its own revision counter.
-This is a 32-bit integer that starts with one.
+This is a 64-bit integer that starts with one.
 When a record change originates locally, the revision counter is incremented by one and its value is written to the `last_updated_rev` field.
-The `last_updated_by` field is set to a unique ID for the peer.
+The `last_updated_by` field is set to the peer ID.

 The local revision number does *not* increment when writing someone else's changes to the database, only changes that originate locally.
 Otherwise two peers will start an endless update loop.

-The maximum value for the revision counter is 2^32-1.
-It then wraps back to one.
-When this happens, a new local ID number should be generated.
-For this reason, this local ID number should not be the peer ID from the core protocol, but a separate ID.

 For clarity, the terms "client" and "server" will be used to describe the peer requesting the updates and responding with the updates, respectively.
 Note